GLOBAL MARKETS-Shares fall on oil's five-year low; dollar slides

 In Europe, Greek shares were among the top losers on mounting concerns over the country's politics, down 1 percent, adding to Tuesday's roughly 13 percent plunge.

 The worries over Greece and the weakness in Chinese economic data sent the U.S. dollar lower for a third straight session.
-The greenback was on track to post its biggest three-day loss against the yen in over a year, though analysts still believe the dollar will continue to improve in coming months.
+The greenback was on track to post its worst three-day loss against the safe-haven yen in over a year, though analysts still believe the dollar will continue to improve in coming months.
+The dollar fell to 118.56 yen, off 1 percent.

-The dollar was last down nearly 1 percent against the yen at 118.57 yen.
-The yen is viewed as a safe-haven currency during times when investors are more risk-averse or economic fundamentals are uncertain.

-U.S. government bond yields, which move inversely to prices, were little changed after the U.S. Treasury's auction of $21 billion in reopened 10-year notes, while German government debt fell to record lows after concerns over Greece fueled safety bids.
+U.S. government bond yields, which move inversely to prices, were little changed ahead of the U.S. Treasury's auction of $21 billion in reopened 10-year notes, while German government debt fell to record lows after concerns over Greece fueled safety bids.